Protocols

 Try it: Build the shape in lab 03.

-Real tools: MCP servers, OpenAPI-described services, LSP servers.
+Real tools: MCP servers, OpenAPI-described services (web APIs with machine-readable docs), LSP servers (editor code-intelligence services).

 Useful niche Being absorbed